spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## ExportAnnotations
-List of annotations to be included in the export.
+Iterable with annotations to be included in the export.
 This list is defined in the corpus configuration.
 Annotation files for the current source file will automatically be added as dependencies when using this class.

 **Arguments:**